Could a custom chemo dose make stem cell transplants safer?

 Summary

-This study tests a new way to calculate the dose of melphalan, a chemotherapy drug, for lymphoma patients getting a stem cell transplant.
-Instead of using a fixed dose based on height and weight, researchers use a model that considers how previous patients processed the drug.
-The goal is to see if this personalized dose can reduce side effects while still being effective.
-About 39 adults with various lymphomas will take part.
+This early-phase study tests a new way to calculate the dose of the chemotherapy drug melphalan for lymphoma patients about to receive a stem cell transplant.
+Instead of a fixed dose based on height and weight, researchers use a model that considers how previous patients processed the drug, aiming to give each person an optimal dose.
+The goal is to see if this personalized approach can reduce side effects while still being effective.

 Get updates